Rep. McMorris Rodgers to Newsmax: GOP Bringing hope to Spokane

-The city of Spokane, Washington, has always been known as a "big small town," but people there don't feel safe anymore, much as they don't in many places, because of soft-on-crime policies that are having a direct impact on communities across the nation, Rep. Cathy McMorris Rodgers said on Newsmax Thursday.
+The city of Spokane, Washington, has always been known as a "big small town," but people there don't feel safe anymore, much as they don't in many places, because of soft-on-crime policies that are having a direct impact on communities across the nation, Rep. Cathy McMorris Rodgers told Newsmax on Thursday.

 "We have increased crime, increased drug abuse, increased homicides and break-ins," the Washington Republican told Newsmax's "National Report."
 "This is becoming normal practice and people don't feel safe on our streets; so we need to end this dangerous rhetoric, this anti-police rhetoric.
 We need to be supporting those that put on the uniform to keep us safe and secure."